How to Get Started with an Industrial Marketing Strategy in 2026

 Documenting your specific ICP & personas

-Knowing who you are and what you want to sell is only one half of the equation; the other half is clearly defining who your best customers are and understanding their very specific needs, challenges, and pain points.
+Knowing who you are and what you want to sell is only half of the equation; the other half is clearly defining who your best customers are and understanding their very specific needs, challenges, and pain points.
 While it may be true that you’ll sell your offerings to anyone willing to buy them, there is, for almost every B2B industrial company, a type of buyer that represents their ideal customer.
 You can define this with two components: an ICP (ideal customer profile), meaning the type of business that buys from you, and persona(s), typically the key individuals that drive a purchasing decision.
 The first step is identifying your ideal customers—the type that you’d like more of—by looking at patterns like:

 • Company Size (in terms of both dollars and number of people)